-The Pipitea Precinct is a large area that includes major city infrastructure: the operational port, the Wellington Regional Stadium, and the Railway Station.
+The Pipitea Precinct is a large area that includes major city infrastructure: the operational port, the Wellington Regional Stadium, and the railway station.
 The port is a vital part of the city's economy.
 There are no known or foreseeable changes planned in its core operations in the coming decades.
-A portion of port land - Harbour Quays - has been deemed surplus for port operations and is being developed under the Port Redevelopment Masterplan, which is consistent with the framework principles.
-Harbour Quays is a large format office park that has been developing over the past decade and will be an important northern gateway and mixed-use area of the city.
+A portion of port land - Harbour Quays - has been deemed surplus for port operations and is being developed under the Port Redevelopment Masterplan, which is consistent with the Framework principles.
+Harbour Quays is a large format office park that has been developing over the past decade and will be an important northern gateway and mixed use area of the city links and relationship to built form and activities.

 The area borders other vital precincts including:

-- the Parliamentary precinct (home to Parliament, courts, government offices and a university campus among other things) - the Lambton precinct (home to offices as well as the region's premier shopping street) the waterfront.
+- the Parliamentary precinct (home to Parliament, courts, government offices and a university campus among other things); - the Lambton precinct (home to offices as well as the region's premiere shopping street); and - the waterfront.